nikp06/nikp06.github.io/content/posts/2023-01-14-clean-windows-environment.md

 postinfo = true
 +++

-Do you feel limited by using a Windows machine for your development work?

 Since using a Mac at work, I want to have a familiar and reliable Linux environment on my personal Windows computer as well.
 In this technical blog post, I'll be sharing a step-by-step guide on how to set up a seamless and reliable Linux-like coding environment on a Windows machine.
 Say goodbye to PowerShell and the hassle of installing packages and libraries specific to Windows.

 For me a clean and reliable coding environment involves the following three things, which is also what will be covered in this article: